jonneldev/jonneldev/README.md

 ## 🚀 About Me

-- 🔭 I'm currently a factory worker here in Taiwan.
+🔭 I’m currently working as a factory technician in Taiwan, where I’ve honed my problem-solving skills and attention to detail.
-- I'm 32 years old ^_^
+🌟 I’m 32 years old and passionate about technology and continuous learning.
-- I love watching anime, movies, traveling and going out.
+🎬 In my free time, I enjoy watching anime and movies, traveling, and exploring new destinations.
+🌍 I’m also a firm believer in lifelong learning and personal growth.

 ## Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,bootstrap,mongodb,nodejs,py,react,vite,)](https://skillicons.dev)